+Conditional admission can help academically competitive international students attend NC State University who do not meet the English proficiency requirements for full undergraduate admission.
 Students who are conditionally admitted to NC State study in the IEP before entering their academic programs.
 After completing the IEP, conditionally admitted students proceed to their major without having to take an additional TOEFL or IELTS Academic.

 Advantages of Conditional Admission

 Strengthen your English without affecting your GPA

-- Learn American culture and study skills
+Learn American culture and study skills

-- Receive tutoring at no extra cost
+Receive tutoring at no extra cost

-Undergraduate Conditional Admission
+Eligibility for Conditional Admission

 Students who are offered conditional admission from the NC State Office of Undergraduate Admissions will be enrolled in a degree program after they have successfully completed level 6 with a GPA of 3.0 or higher and meet all other exit criteria.